 Rollback Triggers & Versioning for Indoor Mapping Pipelines

-- MAJOR: Topology restructuring (e.g., adding/removing floors, re-routing corridors, changing connectivity graphs).
+- MAJOR — topology restructuring (adding or removing a floor level, re-routing corridors, changing the connectivity of the routing graph).
 Requires SDK reinitialization and full cache invalidation.

-- MINOR: Attribute/POI updates, metadata corrections, or style adjustments.
+- MINOR — attribute and POI updates, metadata corrections, or style adjustments.
 Backward-compatible with existing routing engines; supports incremental cache updates.

-- PATCH: Coordinate precision fixes, minor geometry snapping, or cache manifest updates.
-Safe for hot-patching without interrupting active navigation sessions.
+- PATCH — coordinate precision fixes, minor geometry snapping, or cache manifest updates.
+Safe to hot-patch without interrupting active navigation.

 {